appuio/ops-techlab/labs/335_add_new_node_and_master.md

 ## Scaleup the new master

-Add the new master to the Ansible inventory.
+Uncomment the new master to the Ansible inventory.
 It needs to be in both sections (new_nodes and new_masters).
 ```
 [root@master0 ~]# vi /etc/ansible/hosts
+...
+etcd
+#lb
+#nfs
+new_masters
+new_nodes
+glusterfs
 ...
 [new_nodes]
 master2.user[X].lab.openshift.ch openshift_hostname=master2.user[X].lab.openshift.ch openshift_node_labels="{'zone': 'default'}" openshift_schedulable=false